JonKleehammer/TicTacToeMap/README.md

 ![alt text](https://github.com/JonKleehammer/TicTacToeMap/blob/master/ExampleGraph)

 ### Image explanation
-I used networkx (python graphing library) to create a graphical representation of every board state.
+I used networkx (python graphing library) to create a graphical representation of every board state then matplotlib to create the image.
+I focused more on making it an artistic representation rather than a structured, but more clear, image.
+Parameters can be altered so the circles are smaller and edges more visible, but that wasn't my intention with this.

 Each node represents a unique board state and the edges between them represent an X or O being placed traversing through the graph to a new board state.
-The colors and size represent which turn of the game it is, starting with warm colors the root board state is a large red node which represents an empty board, 3 nodes are connected which represents an X being placed in a corner, the side, and the center, this continues on until all board states are represented (moving to cooler colors as turns are taken and decreasing in size)
+The colors and size represent which turn of the game it is, starting with warm colors the root board state is a large red node which represents an empty board, 3 nodes are connected which represents an X being placed in a corner, the side, and the center, this continues on until all board states are represented (moving to from large nodes with warm colors to smaller nodes with cooler colors as turns are taken)